-Helium remains a liquid at atmosphere weight notwithstanding when chilled down to absolute zero, at which every other material freeze solid.
+Helium remains a liquid at atmosphere weight notwithstanding when chilled down to absolute zero, at which every other material freezes solid.
 In addition to the fact that helium remains liquid at cryogenic temperatures, it turns into a superfluid at an adequately low temperature.
 A superfluid material has basically zero viscosity, which implies it should stream perpetually without losing energy.

 Out of the blue, analysts have recorded the long-predicted occurrence of ‘walls bound by strings’ in superfluid helium-3.
 The presence of such an object, initially anticipated by cosmology theorists, may help to clarify how the universe chilled off after the Big Bang.

 With the newly discovered capacity to reproduce these structures in the lab, earth-based scientists have an approach to think about a portion of the conceivable situations that may have occurred in the early universe all the more intently.

 Jere Mäkinen, lead author of the study said, “We initially thought that the half-quantum vortices would disappear when we lowered the temperature.
 It turns out that they [half-quantum vortices] actually survive as the helium-3 sample is cooled below half a millikelvin–instead, a nontopological wall appears.”